-1. Mail
+1. Mail -

 a.
-Letters addressed to Mayor and/or City Council - All letters addressed to the Mayor and/or entire City Council requiring a response from staff are copied to all Council members with a note as to which staff person will be preparing a response for the Mayor's signature.
-A copy of the response mailed, along with the original letter will be provided to each Council member.
+Letters and Email Addressed to Mayor and/or City Council - All letters and email addressed to the Mayor and/or entire City Council requiring a response from staff are copied to all Council members with a note as to which staff person will be preparing a response for the Mayor's signature.
+A copy of the response, along with the original letter or email will be provided to each Council member.

-Letters addressed to the Mayor and/or entire City Council that do not require a response, but provide information on Council agenda items or like matters are copied to the full Council.
+Letters and Email addressed to the Mayor and/or entire City Council that do not require a response, but provide information on Council agenda items or like matters, are copied to the full Council.

-Cards and other mail addressed to the Mayor marked "personal" and/or "confidential" will not be opened.
+Mail and email addressed to the Mayor or Council marked "personal" and/or "confidential" will not be opened.